learn-co-curriculum/level-order-tree-traversal/README.md

 ![Trees](./trees.png)

 There are a number of different ways to traverse a tree, or in other words, travel down a tree from its root node all the way through to its leaf nodes or to a target node.
 Today we'll be focusing on a type of traversal called level-order or breadth-first tree traversal, which can be used with any type of tree data structure.
-Typically, it is solved iteratively.
+Typically, it is implemented iteratively.

 ## What is level-order tree traversal?